MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk-to-microsoft-cloud-app-security.md

 ### Configure Cloud App Security

 >[!NOTE]
->The Zendesk admin needs to be logged into their Zendesk organization within their browser before installing the connector from the Cloud App Security portal.
+>The Zendesk user that is configuring the integration needs to be alwayes Zendesk admin.

 1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), select **Investigate** and then **Connected apps**.